atomisthq/docs/docs/developer/glossary.md

 #### registration

-an object that provides instructions to an SDM or a goal. [more info](registration.md)
+an object that provides instructions to an SDM or a goal.
+A registration includes a name (for diagnostics), and some specific action (a transform, an inspection, or a listener, depending on the built-in goal).
+Many registrations also include an optional PushTest, narrowing on particular pushes.

 #### seed
  the starting point for a generator.
 A seed is a real project that serves as a model for new projects.